Be dingo-safe! on K'gari (Fraser Island)

 Dingoes are attracted by food scraps and smells.
 Even inside fenced camping areas, rubbish and food left out will attract other wildlife, that can also become a nuisance or dangerous.

-Be dingo-safe no matter where you camp on Fraser Island.
+Be dingo-safe no matter where you camp on K'gari.
 Remember it is an offence, whether in fenced or unfenced areas, to feed or leave food available for wildlife.

 - Clean all dishes and barbecue plates.